-If these things go unpunished, we shall have a thousand tragedies a day.
-Yet let us have justice with moderation.

-Enter DON JUAN DE MENDOZA
+Doña Isabel Tuzaní, who is now Lidora and his queen.
+(Aside) Oh love, how foolishly you awaken pleasures long asleep!
+2620 (Aloud) According to their custom, they sat me on a pillow, with all the privileges of an ambassador, while he claimed the authority of a king.
+I conveyed your message, and at the mere mention of your general pardon, 2625 all rose to revel in the streets and squares.
+But Abenhumeya, born of courage and pride, burning with fury, seeing how much commotion 2630 the pardon had caused among his people, gave me this answer: "I am king of the Alpujarra, and although its small size is no match for my worth, 2635 soon all of Spain will be at my feet.
+If you do not wish to see Don Juan de Austria dead, tell him to turn back, and if any treacherous Morisco 2640 rejoices in such pardon, take him with you, to fight on the king's side so that I may have one more man to vanquish."
 With this, he sent me away.
-The Alpujarra is all up in arms, divided into warring factions, others "Africa,"

-so that their greatest trouble, their greatest conflict today, divided as they are, is within their own walls.

-AUSTRIA A tyrant never rules for long:

-those who are the first to support him in his rise

-are also the first to abandon him, sometimes bathed in his blood.

-Since the Alpujarra is in such a state,

-let the troops march on Berja

-before they kill one another like vipers,

-and so defeat themselves.

-Let us not leave this feat to them, 2665

-if there is any way to make it ours.
+2645 The Alpujarra is all up in arms, divided into warring factions, some shouting "Spain," others "Africa," so that their greatest trouble, 2650 their greatest conflict today, divided as they are, is within their own walls.
+2655 A tyrant never rules for long: those who are the first to support him in his rise are also the first to abandon him, sometimes bathed in his blood.
+Since the Alpujarra is in such a state, let the troops march on Berja before they kill one another like vipers, 2660 and so defeat themselves.
+Let us not leave this feat to them, if there is any way to make it ours.